usf-cs272-fall2021/usf-cs272-fall2021.github.io/_general/using-branches.md

 - [Merging](https://wiki.eclipse.org/EGit/User_Guide#Merging) (Eclipse EGit User Guide)

-Do not get discouraged!
-Dealing with a merge conflict (or other repository issue) is like a rite-of-passage for software developers.
+**Do not get discouraged!** Dealing with a merge conflict (or other repository issue) is like a rite-of-passage for software developers.
 It is frustrating for everyone!
-(There are many jokes and comics on this topic that are not necessarily appropriate to share in a classroom setting.)
+(There are many jokes/comics/memes on this topic that are not necessarily appropriate to share in a classroom setting.)